schlegde/schlegel.github.io/_posts/2017-03-31-ethereum_and_java.md

 Deliverables.load(address, web3j, credentials, gasPrice, gasLimit);
 {% endhighlight %}

 We load the contract by providing its `address` an instance of `web3j`, the `credentials` (an unlocked wallet), the `gasPrice` and `gasLimit`.

 Be aware that `credentials`, `gasPrice` or `gasLimit` would not really be necessary if we only intended to read from the contract.
 For example when using the `statusFor` function.
 Query operations on a contract are free in as they do not need a transaction and thus have no gas cost.
+The generated method requires these arguments though.

 {% highlight java %}
 web3j.web3Sha3("CONTENTS").send().getResult();